davidc6/cs-knowledge/notes/system-design/systems/key-value-store/key-value-store.md

         - Weak consistency - subsequent read operations may not get the most updated value
         - Eventual consistency - a form of weak consistency.
 Given enough time all updates are propagated and replicas are consistent
             - Dynamo and Casandra adopt this model (eventual consistency)
-- Inconsistency resolution - replication high availability causes inconsistencies amongst replicas
+- **Inconsistency resolution** - replication high availability causes inconsistencies amongst replicas
     - Vector clock is a common technique to resolve data conflicts and reconciliation issues
     - A vector clock [server, version] is associated with a data item
-- Handling failures
+- **Handling failures**
     - Typically a couple of sources are necessary to confirm that a server is down in a distributed system
     - All-to-all multicast solution is not ideal when there are many nodes in the system
     - Gossip protocol (where several entities keep track of other nodes health/heartbeat) is a better decentralized failure detection solution
     - Temporary failures are handled by another server processes while the server that is down is ignored (once the server is back, data will be pushed to it) - this is called hinted handoff
     - A Merkle tree enables us to keep replicas in sync in a replica becomes permanently unavailable.
 It is used for inconsistency detection and data transfer minimization.
 Each piece of data is compared on replicas and updated to the newest version.
     - Data center outages should be mitigated by replicating data across different regions
-- System architecture diagram -
+- **System architecture** -
+    - A node that a client connects to is a coordinating node
+    - The above node acts as a proxy between the client and key-value store
+    - Consistent hashing is used to distribute the nodes
+    - Adding and removing nodes can be automatic since the system is decentralised
+    - Data is replicated at multiple nodes
+    - Every node has the same set of responsibilities so there isn't a simple point of failure.
+Each node:
+        - Client API
+        - Failure Detection and Repair mechanism
+        - Replication
+        - (Data) Conflict Resolution
+        - Storage engine
+    -
-- Write path -
+- **Write path** -
-- Read path -
+- **Read path** -

 ## Data Partition